 Crime Statistics for the College Community

-Academic Adjustments & Information Technology for Students With Disabilities
+Academic Adjustments and Information Technology for Students with Disabilities

 SMC complies with State and Federal law with regard to modifying academic policies and procedures and information technology as needed to ensure that they do not discriminate, or have the effect of discriminating on the basis of disability, against qualified applicants or students with disabilities.
-For details on adjustments and the procedure for requesting them, please visit the Center for Students with Disabilities, located in Room 101 of the Admissions/Student Services Complex, or call (310) 434-4265.
+For details on adjustments and the procedure for requesting them, please visit the Center for Students with Disabilities, located in Student Services Center S155, or call 310-434-4265.

 Santa Monica College has an Honor Code, Code of Academic Conduct, and Rules for Student Conduct, and may discipline students in accordance with code provisions.